SatinderSidhu/aws-s3-object-versions-operations/README.md

 Note that you'll need to have the `boto3` library installed and have the necessary AWS credentials configured in your environment for this code to work.
 Also, make sure to replace `'your-bucket-name'` with the name of the S3 bucket you want to list versions for.

-## 2 - Get all versions of objects in an AWS S3 bucket that are less than one week older than the current version:
+## 2  .
+List and delete previous versions of objects in an AWS S3 bucket that are less than one week older than the adjacent version:

 bucket name and file for you.
 All you need to do is run the code:

     python3 s3_get_1week.py

 Here's how the code works:

-1. The code first creates an S3 client using the `boto3` library.
-2. It then specifies the name of the S3 bucket you want to delete versions from.
-3. The `list_objects_v2()` method is used to get a list of all the objects in the bucket.
-4. For each object, the code then uses the `list_object_versions()` method to get a list of all the versions of that object.
-5. The code sorts the versions by date in descending order (i.e., the most recent versions first).
-6. The code then gets the last modified date of the current version of the object.
-7. The code iterates through the previous versions of the object and get any versions that are less than one week older than the current version.

-## 3 - Delete all previous versions of objects in an AWS S3 bucket that are less than one week older than the current version:

-bucket name and file for you.
-All you need to do is run the code:

-    python3 s3_delete_1week.py

-Here's how the code works:
+1. First, we import the necessary libraries and set the AWS credentials and the S3 bucket name.

-1. The code first creates an S3 client using the `boto3` library.
+2. We create an S3 client using the `boto3` library.
-2. It then specifies the name of the S3 bucket you want to delete versions from.
+3. We set the time threshold for deleting previous versions to one week (7 days) using the `datetime` and `timedelta` functions.
-3. The `list_objects_v2()` method is used to get a list of all the objects in the bucket.
+4. We use the `list_objects_v2` function to get a list of all objects in the bucket.
-4. For each object, the code then uses the `list_object_versions()` method to get a list of all the versions of that object.
+5. For each object, we use the `list_object_versions` function to get a list of all the versions of the object.
-5. The code sorts the versions by date in descending order (i.e., the most recent versions first).
-6. The code then gets the last modified date of the current version of the object.
-7. The code iterates through the previous versions of the object and deletes any versions that are less than one week older than the current version.

-Note that you'll need to have the `boto3` library installed and have the necessary AWS credentials configured in your environment for this code to work.
-Also, make sure to replace `'your-bucket-name'` with the name of the S3 bucket you want to delete versions from.
+6. We then iterate through the versions and check if the `LastModified` timestamp is less than the time threshold.
+If it is, we use the `delete_object` function to delete the version.

+Note that this code assumes that versioning is enabled on the S3 bucket.
+If versioning is not enabled, the `list_object_versions` function will not return any results, and the code will not work as expected.

+Also, make sure to replace the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `BUCKET_NAME` variables with your own values.

 ## License
 Free to use with no obligation

+Existing Versions

+Jan 1 - Original file
+Jan 10 - version 2 - delete
+Jan 12 - version 3
+Jan 20 - version 4 - delete
+Jan 22 - version 5
+Jan 30 - version 5